-Migrating Data Centre: If you’re migrating from Confluence Data Centre and have a large amount of data or attachments, we recommend breaking your migration into multiple smaller chunks.
-You can do this by selecting only some spaces at a time in the Cloud Migration Assistant for Confluence.
+If you’re migrating from Confluence Data Center or have a large amount of data or attachments, we recommend breaking your migration into multiple smaller chunks.
+You can do this by selecting only some spaces at a time in the Confluence Cloud Migration Assistant.

 After you have the necessary prerequisites in place and have completed the tasks associated with the pre-migration phase, you're ready to perform the migration.
 Follow the steps outlined below to migrate.

-- Migrate to cloud: To perform the migration, use the Cloud Migration Assistant for Confluence.
+- Migrate to cloud: To perform the migration, use the Confluence Cloud Migration Assistant.
 When you migrate, the following data is imported:

 - Site data, including spaces, pages and attachments.